LollaPie/Kaggle-Titanic/README.md

 other therefore if one family member survived the chances are high that other members survived as well.
 Thus you get more information especially from the test data.

-I tried different models on the train data (Logistic Regression, Random Forest, SVC, sequential NN).
+I tried different models on the train data (Logistic Regression, Random Forest, Gradient Boost, SVC, ANN, etc.).
-The Random Forest Classifier showed the best results.
+The Gradient Boosting Classifier showed the best results.
 I used GridSearchCV from sklearn to tune the model.
 The accuracy score are:

-- test data: 81 %
+- test data: 82,5 %
-- train data: 84 %
+- train data: 84,7 %
-- competition data: 77,99%
+- competition data: 78,47%

 ## Acknowledgements & Licensing <a name="acknowledgements--licensing"/>